markdunning/backofen_lab_retreat_04_17/slides.md

 - Demands from user (see next slides)
 - Topics with existing materials
-- Tools / techniques where best pratices are established
+- Tools / techniques where best practices are established
   + RNA-seq
 - Tools that encourage independance and data exploration
   + e.g. browsers, web-based